trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

   > When running the job you might see a warning in the console informing that *An illegal reflective access operation has occurred*, which can be ignored.

   > [!IMPORTANT]
-  > Check that the container `avrosqlapplicationmode-test` has finished before the `avrosqlapplicationmode-jobmanager` because it warm-up the system sending three messages to the source topic and so create the schema registry.
-In case of failure of the job by not finding the schema registry, retry the container `avrosqlapplicationmode-jobmanager` that will find the schema registry freshly created
+  > Check that the container `avrosqlapplicationmode-test` has finished before the `avrosqlapplicationmode-jobmanager`, because it warm-up the system sending three messages to the source topic and so create the schema registry.
+In case of failure of the job by not finding the schema registry, retry the container `avrosqlapplicationmode-jobmanager` that will find the schema registry freshly created.

+  > [!IMPORTANT]
+  > If is `avro` the result outputted in the sink will be visible as binary from Redpanda and is not translated into a human-readable format.

 ## Tests
 ### Unit tests